birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods_1_intro.md

 <mark>Will need to integrate with the page on methods to account for treatment paradox</mark>

 <mark>haven't covered bayesian causal inference</mark>... https://royalsocietypublishing.org/doi/10.1098/rsta.2022.0153 and http://www2.stat.duke.edu/~fl35/BayesianCausalInference.html

+erik shared these to have a look at:
+* I would also very much recommend [The Effect: An Introduction to Research Design and Causality by Nick Huntington-Klein](https://theeffectbook.net/)
+* I’ve heard good things about [Causal Inference: The Mixtape by Scott Cunningham](https://mixtape.scunning.com/)

 ## Designing a study to estimate a causal effect from observational data